hjaintech/JS_Questions/Question1.md

 ## Approach
 Let us try to understand the approach and soution in a step wise manner.
 - The problem statement says that we have to make modifications on each word in the sentence.
 So, think about a way to break the sentence into words.
 In Javascript, we can split any string into substrings using [`String.prototype.split()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/split) method.
 It accepts a `separator` as an argument.
-In our case we can do this as
+In our case we can use this function by passing `seperator` as `space`.
 ```js
 const sentence = "india is a beautiFul country";
 const words = sentence.split(' ');
 console.log(words); // ["india", "is", "a", "beautiFul", "country"]
 ```
 - Once we have individual `words` to work on, we can now think how to make first letter of word as capital case and rest as small case.
-So again we will have to split the individual word into two parts.
+To do that, we will have to split the individual word into below two parts.
   - First Character
   - Remaining Characters

-  For this we can use `destructuring` in Javascript as below
+  For this we can use [`destructuring`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) in Javascript as below
 ```js
 const word = "india";
 const [firstChar, ...restChars] = word;
 console.log(firstChar); // i
 console.log(restChars); // ['n', 'd', 'i', 'a']
 ```
-- Now that we have first character, we can capitalise it using `Array.prototype.toUpperCase()` method as shown below
+- Now that we have first character, we can capitalise it using [`Array.prototype.toUpperCase()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/toUpperCase) method as shown below
 ```js
 const char = 'a';
 console.log(char.toUpperCase()) // A
 ```
 - Now the we have rest of the word in a array of string format.
 For example, `['n', 'd', 'i', 'a']`.
 So we have to perform two steps now.
   - Join the character array to form a string.
-This can be done using `Array.prototype.join()`
+This can be done using [`Array.prototype.join()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/join)
   -    Convert the string into lower case.
-This can be done using `String.prototype.toLowerCase()` method
+This can be done using [`String.prototype.toLowerCase()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/toLowerCase) method

   Below are code snippets for the same.
 ```js